mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_invoice_items

-<p>Returns a list of your invoice items.
-Invoice items are returned sorted by creation date, with the most recently created invoice items appearing first.</p>
+Returns a list of your invoice items.
+Invoice items are returned sorted by creation date, with the most recently created invoice items appearing first.

 <details><summary>Parameters</summary>